 This program will add the value in TextBox1 and the value in TextBox2 and displays the sum in a message box.

-The label can be used to provide instructions and guides to the user as well as to display the output.
-It is different from the TextBox because it can only display static text, which means the user cannot change the text.
-Using the syntax Label.Text, it can display text and numeric data.
-You can change its text in the properties window or program it to change at runtime.
+Label is used for multiple purposes like providing instructions and guides to the users, displaying outputs and more.
+It is different from the TextBox because it is read only, which means the user cannot edit its content at runtime.
+Using the syntax Label.Text, it can display string as well as numeric data.
+You can change its text property in the properties window or at runtime by writing an appropriate code.